nysta12/tdde35_labbar/README.md

 > <img src="/pictures/upload.png"  width="500">
 ---
-### 6. Submit by sending an email with a link to the repository
+### 6. Submit by sending an email with a link to your repository
 To submit a solution to your lab assignment, *email an address of your repository* to your lab assistant.
 The subject of the email letter *must* adhere to the following pattern:
 * **CourseCode_Year_labNumber_userName1_userName2**
 (e.g., TDDE35_2020_lab4_hrsdv94_dgjjt92).